arifsetiawan/mosaic/doc/pmj.md

 Note that this Uid must be the same as `id` in `actor` field of the Activity Stream.

+## Privacy

+By default, all PMJ activity are **private** to the actor and object/target of the activity.

 ## Some of the pmj activity

 * John like Mary profile